 1. Position your text strategically because you already have ‘sponsored’ text on the top and ‘swipe up’ text at the bottom.

 2. Try and show a human face instead of an all-text video ad to make it more relatable.

 3. Perform A/B testing to see what works.

-4. Brand your ads with colour and font consistency.
+4. Brand your ads with color and font consistency.

-This story ad by Spotify uses the bright colour combination like in their app advertisements, consistent font, and their logo.
+This story ad by Spotify uses the bright color combination like in their app advertisements, consistent font, and their logo.
 It reflects the consistency in brand personality across channels.

 5. Add music and captions to make it more engaging.

 Here’s a very good example where Jay Shetty used music and captions to amplify the messaging of his video.